 “Holy Scripture is good, but heresies arise through its not being understood properly” (Saint Augustine, In Ioann.
 Evang., 18, 1).

 As Catholics, we are aided in this through the tremendous grace God gives us in the Church.
 Any scripture interpretation which is not in line with the teaching contained in the Tradition of the Church should be rejected.
 The error proposed by a heresy normally consists in stressing certain passages to the exclusion of others, interpreting them all at will, losing sight of the unity that exists in Scripture and the fact that the faith is all of a piece.

 Jesus answered him, “Again it is written, ‘You shall not put the Lord, your God, to the test.’”

-The devil, who since the fall of Adam and Eve seems to hold sway over the world, offers Jesus dominion over all.
-The temptation is for Jesus to compromise his mission in exchange for worldly power — when Jesus is lonely, weak, and friendless, he is offered the power, fame, and wealth that humans crave.
+The temptation is for Jesus to compromise his mission in exchange for worldly power.
+When Jesus is lonely, weak, and friendless, he is offered the power, fame, and wealth that all humans crave.

 Then the devil left him and, behold, angels came and ministered to him.

 Jesus has passed the final test.
 This account makes clear that the Son of God has chosen not to use divine power to establish his reign on earth, but will rather hold steadfast in the face of temptation, reversing the pattern set by both Adam and Eve as well as the Israelites in the wilderness.